skydread1/portfolio/src/loicb/server/content/portfolio/magic_nostrand.md

 ### What is the Magic Compiler

-Magic is a bootsrapped compiler writhen in Clojure that take Clojure code as input and produces dotnet assemblies (.dll) as output.
+Magic is a bootstrapped compiler written in Clojure that takes Clojure code as input and produces dotnet assemblies (.dll) as output.

 Compiler Bootstrapping is the technique for producing a self-compiling compiler that is written in the same language it intends to compile.
 In our case, MAGIC is a **Clojure** compiler that compiles **Clojure** code to .**NET** assemblies (.dll and .exe files).